swup/parallel-plugin/README.md

 > this plugin marks containers as `aria-hidden="true"`, the duplicate content can still be clicked
 > and focussed.
 Marking previous containers as
 > [inert](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inert) is a possible
-> solution but not applicable to all use case.
+> solution but not applicable to all use cases.
 Turning a `main` container into a simple `div` would
 > be helpful as well, however it's impossible to do without a complete re-render of the element.

 ```js